-Greene County Facts
+Greene County NY Facts and History

 Greene County was named for Revolutionary War General Nathanael Greene.
 Although it is unlikely that the famous General, known as the first "Fighting Quaker", has ever visited Greene County, New York.